-Input field Description Profile Name Enter a name for the application filter profile.
-SSL Interception Select this check box to enable SSL interception.
-SSL interception enables your LANCOM R&S [®] Unified Firewall to evaluate inbound traffic that has been routed through SSL connections and to apply the configured application filter profile to the traffic.
+Input box Description Profile Name Enter a name for the filter profile.
+SSL Interception Set a check mark in the check box to activate SSL interception.
+SSL interception enables your LANCOM R&S [®] Unified Firewall to analyze incoming data traffic routed through SSL-encrypted connections and to apply the configured filter profile to it.
 Rules Select the protocols and applications you want to add to the profile.
-The table groups the protocols and applications by Category .
-Use the Filter input field to narrow down the list of protocols and applications to display only entries that correspond to your search string.
-Click 2 to display an unfiltered view of the list of protocols and applications.
-Click next to a category to display the protocols and applications it contains along with a short description for each of them.
-Choose entire categories or single protocols or applications by selecting the corresponding check boxes.
-Clear the check box next to a category, protocol or application to remove it from the application filter profile.
-To hide protocols and applications, click next to the category.
+The protocols and applications are listed in the table by Category .
+Use the Filter input field to filter the list of protocols and applications and display only the entries that match your search input.
+Click \odot to show the unfiltered list of protocols and applications.
+Click the button next to a category to view the protocols and applications that it contains, along with a brief description.
+You can select entire categories or individual protocols or applications by placing a checkmark in the appropriate box.
+Uncheck the box next to a category, protocol, or application to remove it from the Application Filter profile.
+To hide protocols and applications, click the button next to the category.

-The buttons at the bottom right of the editor panel depend on whether you add a new application filter profile or edit an existing profile.
-For a newly configured application filter profile, click Create to add it to the list of available profiles or Cancel to discard your changes.
+The buttons available at the bottom right of the edit box depend on whether you are adding a new filter profile or editing an existing profile.
+For a new profile, click Create to add it to the list of profiles, or Cancel to discard your changes.

-If you have modified these settings, use the buttons at the bottom right of the editor panel to confirm (Save) or to discard your changes (Reset).
-Otherwise, you can close the dialog (Close).
+If you have made changes, you can use the buttons at the bottom right of the edit window to save them (Save) or discard them (Reset).
+Otherwise you can close the window (Close).